cdsittampalam/documentation/docs/Qredo Network.md

 #### Qredo Wallet

 Qredo wallet enables the management of money on the Qredo network.
 A wallet links to an external Bitcoin address and captures deposits into that address as funds it controls on the Qredo blockchain.
 A wallet is created when money is first added to the Qredo network.
+Addresses need to be created for money coming in or out.

 #### Qredo Blockchain